Cost of Goods Sold – usually a retail industry term

 Notice that in the example above the practice separated the salaries from other types of non-payroll costs.
 It is not uncommon for a professional based organization to reimburse the staff for such items as auto mileage, copying fees, communications and fees.
 The client is usually charged these fees and so there is a revenue line designated as Reimbursed Expenses.

 In most service based operations, the organization uses the service to repair or maintain equipment or real estate.
 Examples include the mechanical based trades, auto service shops and lawn service companies.
-So their respective cost of services rendered section will include the corresponding costs of parts.
+Their respective cost of services rendered section will include the corresponding costs of parts.
 The following is an example from an auto repair facility:

 Cost of Services Rendered: